Hey there, so glad you found us!! 😀

 We took some time off from everything to take care of our families, as well as to reorganize our lives.

 We asked ourselves “What kind of life do we want to live?”, “What kind of impact do we want to make in this world before we leave?”

-Though our business was growing, we really love what we do, and income was decent, we knew it was time to let go.
+Though our business was growing, we really loved what we do, and our income was decent, we knew it was time to let go.

 Why Pressure Cook Recipes?

 The best things in life are the people we love, the places we’ve been, and the memories we’ve made along the way. – Anonymous

 Our hope is to spend more time and create more memories with our loved ones through delicious food.